Pilgrimage to the Mammoth Site of Hot Springs, South Dakota

 Above is the memorial brochure for the service.
 The concluding hymn was titled "Bring Back the Elephants"; the lyrics of this sing-along hymn are printed on the left of the brochure.
 The tune was adapted from The Beatles, "Let It Be," and you can listen to Connie singing it.

 The idea to "bring back" the elephants (to North America) was first proposed by Paul S. Martin in an article published in Wild Earth magazine in the 1990s: "Bring Back the Elephants!".
+Connie wrote a companion article supporting the "bring back" idea in the same issue of Wild Earth and titled it "Rewilding for Evolution".

 CONNIE BARLOW (left) served as emcee of the memorial service.
 She also dressed in the guise of Honey Locust (left), who delivered a eulogy to the mammoth as Honey Locust was mourning the loss of her seed dispersal partner.